marymuthee/copernicus-green-city-ndvi-visualization/README.md

 ### 3.1 Logging into the Browser

-The workflow begins by accessing the Copernicus Data Space Browser and navigating to the search interface where satellite scenes can be queried (page 3) :contentReference[oaicite:2]{index=2}.
+The workflow begins by accessing the Copernicus Data Space Browser and navigating to the search interface where satellite scenes can be queried

 ### 3.2 Date Selection and True-Colour Layer

-A date range is selected, and a Sentinel-2 L2A true-colour image is added to the map for context (page 3).
+A date range is selected, and a Sentinel-2 L2A true-colour image is added to the map for context .
 This forms the base layer against which the outputs of the custom script can be compared.

 ### 3.3 Running the Custom Script

-The Green City Script is pasted into the custom script editor (page 3) and executed.
+The Green City Script is pasted into the custom script editor  and executed.
 The browser processes the script and displays the NDVI-highlighted vegetation map.

 ### 3.4 Final Output

-The resulting visualization (page 4) shows the grayscale background with bright green vegetation areas.
+The resulting visualization shows the grayscale background with bright green vegetation areas.
 This provides a clear delineation of vegetated surfaces within the selected AOI.

 ## 4. Timelapse Greenness Analysis (2018–2025)

-To evaluate longer-term vegetation change, a timelapse animation was created within the browser’s time-series tool (page 5) :contentReference[oaicite:3]{index=3}.
+To evaluate longer-term vegetation change, a timelapse animation was created within the browser’s time-series tool

 The configuration used: